 SECTION 4

 The Employer shall withhold dues on a biweekly basis conforming to the regular pay period.
-Upon receipt of a properly completed SF-1187, the Employer will initiate processing within ten (10) workdays.
+Upon receipt of a properly completed SF-1187, the Employer will initiate processing within fourteen (14)calendar days.
 The Employer shall thereupon begin to deduct dues as of the next complete biweekly pay period after processing is complete.
 The EDO shall document the receipt of the SF-1187 in writing.

 If a Union votes to increase/decrease dues, NTEU will submit an SF-1187 for all affected members reflecting the increase/decrease, to ensure proper recording.
 The Employer shall thereupon begin to deduct dues as of the next complete biweekly pay period.
 The EDO shall document the receipt of the SF-1187 in writing.